The role of Core Carbon Principles and Carbon Credit Ratings

 1. Assessment level

-The IC-VCM is not planning to assess credits at a project level, but will assess both the program and the project type (considering factors such as the type of mitigation activity and methodology applied).
+The IC-VCM is not planning to assess credits at a project level, but will assess both the program and the credit category (considering factors such as the type of mitigation activity and methodology applied).
 IC-VCM assessment will consider not just the frameworks, but also how they are implemented and enforced.
 Credits will not be CCP eligible unless they meet the criteria at both levels.

 There are 10 core principles to ensure that credits create real, additional and verifiable climate impact with high environmental and social integrity.
 These include project design criteria such as additionality and permanence, good program governance and transparency, and wider market considerations such as no double counting and supporting the transition to net-zero emissions.